Nutrition & Physical Activity

 Our team can provide support, such as:

-This material was partially funded by USDA's Supplemental Nutrition Assistance Program, SNAP through the Arizona Nutrition Network.
+This material was partially funded by USDA's Supplemental Nutrition Assistance Program, SNAP through the AZ Health Zone.
 This institution is an equal opportunity provider and employer.
 The Supplemental Nutrition Assistance Program (SNAP) provides nutrition assistance to people with low income.
 It can help you buy nutritious foods for a better diet.
 To find out more: in Maricopa County call 602-542-9935, outside of Maricopa County call 800-352-8401.